 Table of Contents

-Bed bugs are small bloodsucking insects that infest private properties and mostly people’s beds.
-They usually hide during the day and by night they come out to feast on human blood, while the person sleeps.
+Bed bugs are small, blood-sucking insects that infest private properties and most people’s beds.
+They usually hide during the day, and by night they come out to feast on human blood while the person sleeps.

-Adult bed bugs are brown, oval, flat and mo bigger than 5 mm.
-They have six legs and are able to move quite fast over your bed sheets.
-Bed bug nymphs are translucent and are no bigger 1 mm.
+Adult bed bugs are brown, oval, flat and no bigger than 5 mm.
+They have six legs and are able to move quite fast over your bedsheets.
+Bed bug nymphs are translucent and are no bigger than 1 mm.

-Bed bugs usually get into people’s homes by attaching themselves on clothing or luggage.
-Most often an infestation occurs if you bring home second-hand furniture or mattresses.
+Bed bugs usually get into people’s homes by attaching themselves to clothing or luggage.
+Most often, an infestation occurs if you bring home second-hand furniture or mattresses.
 Bed bugs can also become uninvited guests once you come back from long travels.